Quantum Pseudorandom Scramblers: Introduction

 We describe several interesting open problems emerged from our work.

 \begin{enumerate}

 \item Is it possible to simplify the quantum circuits for these primitives?
 Can we replace random permutations by a sequence of parallel (pseudo) random local permutations?
 Can we use the same random rotation or even a fixed one (e.g., Hadamard transform) in a single iteration?
-Recent advances on repeated averages on graphs~\cite{MSW22} and orthogonal repeated averaging~\cite{CDSZ22,JPSSS22} indicate a possibly positive answer.
+Recent advances on repeated averages on graphs~\cite{MSW22} and orthogonal repeated averaging~\cite{CDSZ22,JPSSS22} allude to an affirmative answer.

 \item We believe that $\prss$s, potentially weaker than $\pru$s, are an important primitive in its own right.
 Can we discover more applications of $\prss$s and the dispersing property, especially in cryptography as well as in quantum gravity theory?
-For example, We envision a form of \emph{uncloneable knowledge tokens} from a $\prss$ that may enable novel quantum proof systems and \emph{delegated} computation.
+For example, we envision a form of \emph{uncloneable knowledge tokens} from a $\prss$ that may enable novel quantum proof systems and \emph{delegated} computation.

-\item Is it possible to construct $\prss$s for mixed states?
-How far are we from a $\pru$?
-Can we get it by strengthening our parallel Kac's walk approach?
+\item Is our construction of $\prss$ capable of scrambling polynomial quantum states?
+This appears to require strengthening the coupling technique in our current analysis, and it might be useful to analyze other variants of Kac's walk.